Criminal Justice (BA)

 The BA in Criminal Justice maintains a perspective focused on prevention and restoration and built upon three content areas: the law, the criminal justice system, and the persons and organizations linking them.
-This is a dynamic field that can be customized to the student’s interests through electives and chosen minor.
-Upon graduation, students are prepared to enter the world of law enforcement, as well as to pursue further academic study at the graduate level.
+This is a dynamic field that can be customized to your interests through electives, a chosen minor, and elective internship experiences.
+Upon graduation, you will be prepared to enter the world of law enforcement, as well as to pursue further academic study at the graduate level.

 - Law school